aivemeyer/4180-project/README.md

 <ol>
 <li>Create IAM Role for a Lambda Function and attach the policy for full access to DynamoDB.</li>
 <li>Create a new DynamoDB table to store station ID (partition key), timestamp (sort key), and sonar distance readings in Python 3.38.</li>
+<li>On AWS Simple Email Services, add and verify your email for sending and receiving the notifications </li>
 <li>Create a new Lambda Function and attach the role created in step 1.</li>
 <li>Download the main.py from this repository’s lambda directory.</li>
+<li>Update the AWS access key, secret access key, region, and table name into main.py. </li>
 <li>Upload the main.py’s code to the Lambda Function.</li>
 <li>For the Lambda Function, create a CloudWatch Events trigger that is scheduled for every minute.</li>
 </ol>